OmniLayer/spec/README.md

 In order to make parsing Master Protocol transactions easier, you must also include an output to the Exodus Address when sending the bitcoins to complete a purchase of Mastercoins.
 The output can be for any amount, but must be above the dust threshold.

-Other Master Protocol messages (for instance if the buyer wants to change his offer) is not counted towards the actual purchase, even though bitcoins are sent to the selling address as part of encoding the messages.
+Other Master Protocol messages (for instance if the buyer wants to change his offer) are not counted towards the actual purchase, even though bitcoins are sent to the selling address as part of encoding the messages.

 Say you see an offer such as the one listed above, and wish to initiate a purchase of those coins.
 Doing so takes 16 bytes: